Ocean Viking: Selected list of interventions

 During its first outing, four rescue missions on 9, 10 and 11 August 2019, brought the number of refugees on board to 356, to which were added a further 160 from on board the ship Open Arms.

 By 29 January 2020, when 407 migrants (recovered after five night rescue operations in less than 72 hours off Libya) disembarked in Taranto, the number of people saved thanks to the operations of this ship had mounted to more than 1,600.

 The ship was impounded for five months from July 2020, during which time additional equipment had been added, and released on 21 December 2020.
 Ocean Viking resumed operations in January 2021, embarking journalists from Mediapart.
 The crew rescued 119 migrants off the Libyan coast on 21 January 2021; two more rescues the next day brought the number of migrants on board to 374.
 They disembarked on 25 January at Augusta in Sicily.

 At the end of March 2021, the Ocean Viking was stranded to the south of Malta, pending permission to disembark 116 migrants rescued the previous week.
 The crew of the ship then tried to rescue further migrants during the sinking of 22 April 2021 in the Mediterranean, but without success.

+On 28 March 2022, SOS Méditerranée announced via Twitter that it had received permission to bring almost 160 migrants rescued in the Mediterranean to Italy.
+The Ocean Viking headed to the port of Augusta in Sicily.
+On 11 November 2022, the Ocean Viking arrived in the southern French port of Toulon with 234 people.

+On 25 March 2023, Ocean Viking was notified by Alarm Phone of a distress call in international waters.
+On the way to the emergency situation, the Libyan Coast Guard harassed the Ocean Viking and warning shots were fired in the air.
+The Ocean Viking had to turn away to protect itself while people fell into the water from the boat in distress.
+Video footage from a Sea Watch aircraft that observed and documented the maritime emergency was posted on Twitter.